deborangueira/deborangueira/README.md

 ---
 ### Fun facts

+▫️ Working as a `Certificate Notion Creator` - like Notion?
+Let's get in touch [here](https://deborapereira.notion.site/8c2e24965d3b48fda6a5a1fdf89449b3)!\
 ▫️ I'm also a `passionate contemporary and ballet dancer`, and love to balance my time with art and movement!!\
 ▫️ My Inteli `buddy` is also a dear friend, come [meet Mariana](https://github.com/marimari0945)